n-y-kim/aks-test-app/README.md

-# Sample Test App for Outbound API call
+# Sample Test App for AKS

-Testing if outbound ip address could be fixed with NAT Gateway.
+There are multiple use cases in this repo.

+1. `outbound-test-config.yml`: Example of **`application gateway ingress controller`** with `kubenet`.
+Calls external api.
+Track down what is the source ip address of the request.

+2. `internal-lb-test-config.yml`: Example of `internal load balancer` with `application gateway` **infront**.

 ## Pre-requisites
 * Resource group